 6.9.3.5 Design approval

-6.9.3.5.1 The competent authority or its authorized body shall issue the type approval certificate for FRP service equipment prototype.
-This certificate shall attest that the prototype has been surveyed by the authority and is suitable for its intended purpose and meets the requirements of this chapter.
+6.9.3.5.1 The competent authority or its authorized body shall issue the type approval certificate for FRP service equipment.
+This certificate shall attest that the design has been surveyed by the authority and is suitable for its intended purpose and meets the requirements of this chapter.

-The certificate shall have the reference that prototype testing was carried out according to 6.9.3.5.2, the information on the substances allowed for transportation, body and seal materials and certificate number.
+The certificate shall also have the reference that prototype testing was carried out according to 6.9.3.5.2, the information on the substances allowed for transportation, body and seal materials and certificate number.

 6.9.3.5.2 The FRP service equipment prototype test report shall include at least the following: